Kids Leg Pain

 Should my child stop sport completely?

-Complete rest is not always necessary.
-Instead, many children do better with short-term load reduction and a graded plan back to running, jumping, and training volume.
+Complete rest is not always needed.
+Many children do better with short-term load changes and a graded plan back to running, jumping, and training.

 Does my child need scans?

 Not always.
-A physiotherapist can screen for red flags and decide whether imaging may help, especially after significant trauma, persistent night pain, swelling, or an ongoing limp.
+A physio can screen for red flags and discuss whether scans may help.
+Scans may be useful after trauma, night pain, swelling, or an ongoing limp.

 Can hip problems cause knee pain in children?

 Yes.
-Some hip conditions, including Perthes disease and SCFE, can present as thigh or knee pain.
-If your child limps or has reduced hip movement, assessment should not be delayed.
+Some hip problems, including Perthes disease and SCFE, can present as thigh or knee pain.
+If your child limps or has reduced hip motion, do not delay a check.

 What to Do Next

-If your child has leg pain that keeps returning, limits sport, or changes how they walk, organise an assessment.
-A physiotherapist can identify the likely driver, guide safe training changes, and build a plan that suits your child’s sport and school routine.
+If your child has leg pain that keeps coming back, limits sport, or changes how they walk, organise a check.
+A physio can identify the main driver, guide safe training changes, and build a plan that suits your child.

-Early review is particularly important if symptoms involve a limp, persistent swelling, night pain, or hip and groin stiffness.
-The earlier the cause is identified, the easier it is to guide safe recovery and return to sport.
+Early review is important if signs include a limp, swelling, night pain, or hip and groin stiffness.
+A clear plan can make return to sport easier to manage.

 Book your appointment – 24/7